somacdivad/grinpy/README.md

 *A NetworkX extension for calculating graph invariants.*

 ### What is it?
 GrinPy is still in development.
-We are working hard to finish the first build.
+We are working hard to finish the first release.
 Our aim is to create an easy-to-use extension of NetworkX for computing all kinds of graph invariants.

 ### How do I use it?
 Full documentation will be released soon.
 For now, here's a sample: